-Any strength training program should apply these three strength building rules to ensure that adaptation takes place in an injury free environment.
+Any strength training program should apply these three strength-building rules to ensure that adaptation takes place in an injury-free environment.

-These principles of training promote a gradual and specific increase in strength and when administered properly the end results can be a lot more substantial.
+These principles of training promote a gradual and specific increase in strength.
+When administered properly the end results can be a lot more substantial.

-#1: Develop joint flexibility
+#1: Develop Joint Flexibility

 Most lifters exercise using the full range of motion at the major joints.
 A sound level of joint flexibility at the ankles, knees, hips, shoulders and wrist will in the long term prevent strain and discomfort from occurring.

-In essence good joint flexibility does help to prevent certain stress and overuse musculoskeletal injuries.
+In essence, good joint flexibility does help to prevent certain stress and overuse musculoskeletal injuries.

-The best method of developing flexibility is to perform whole body PNF (proprioceptive neuromuscular facilitation) stretches after your stretch work out.
+The best method of developing flexibility is to perform whole-body PNF (proprioceptive neuromuscular facilitation) stretches after your stretch work out.

 Your muscular strength develops quicker than your tendon and ligament strength.
-The major of injuries occur in the ligaments and not the muscle.
+The majority of injuries occur in the ligaments and not the muscle.
 Therefore overlooking strengthening the ligament is one of the biggest causes of injury when training at high intensities.

-Both ligaments and tendons grow through anatomical adaptation to training; this increases their diameter which allows them both to withstand more tension/direct force.
+Both ligaments and tendons grow through anatomical adaptation to training.
+This increases their diameter which allows them both to withstand more tension/direct force.

-The strength of the ligament is actually dependent on its cross sectional area and when lifting weights their primary role is to lengthen to allow movement at the joints.
+The strength of the ligament is actually dependent on its cross-sectional area.
+When lifting weights their primary role is to lengthen to allow movement at the joints.

 When a high load is placed onto the ligaments they stiffen to limit the joint beyond its natural range of movement.